top of page

 Ground Preparation

 First, the area where the concrete curbing will be installed has to be prepared.
 Ground preparation is very important in achieving a professional-looking curb.
 Our team starts by creating a sand base for the curbing to be installed on.
+They do this by laying out sand where the curb will be installed and tamping the sand until it’s tightly compacted.
+While we do everything we can to prepare the ground, not all ground is level which may affect the layout of the curb.
+We cannot guarantee a perfectly level or straight curb.

 Mixing